Renovamen/Text-Classification/README.md

 ## Test

-Test the trained model and compute accuracy on test set:
+Test a checkpoint and compute accuracy on test set:

 ```bash
 python test.py --config configs/example.yaml
 ```

 &nbsp;

 ## Classify

-This is for when you have already trained a model and want to predict a category for a specific sentence:
+To predict the category for a specific sentence:

-First modify following things in [`classify.py`](classify.py):
+First edit the following items in [`classify.py`](classify.py):

 ```python
 checkpoint_path = 'str: path_to_your_checkpoint'